-Note that funds are very limited for no interest student loans, so the sooner you apply the better.
+Note that funds are very limited for interest-free student loans, so the sooner you apply, the better.

-With funds so limited, the organizations that offer no interest student loans want to see that you have already done everything possible to pay for school in other ways.
-FAFSA is an essential part of that process.
+With funds so limited, the organizations that offer no-interest student loans want to see that you have already done everything possible to pay for school in other ways.
+The FAFSA is an essential part of that process.

-The Free Application for Federal Student Aid not only assesses your need for student loans, but also funds for which you never have to pay back a dime, including scholarships, Pell Grants, and work-study programs.
+The FAFSA not only assesses your need for student loans but also identifies financing options for you, including scholarships, Pell Grants and work-study programs.

 As amazing as it sounds to pay no interest on a student loan, the benefit of saving money should be weighed against what you could be giving up.

 Are interest-free loans really free?

 If you take an interest-free loan, sometimes you may have to give up certain amenities student loans typically offer.

 For example, if you receive an interest-free loan, you may be required to start paying back the loan while you’re still in school.
 On the other hand, when you have a federal student loan, you don’t have to start making payments until after you graduate.